felopas/login_pratico/README.md

 # login_pratico
-I create a simple login was used customtkinter
+I create a simple login was used python and customtkinter